ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 Do not use the 'add another' component to collect lengthy or complex data.
 This is because:

-- the items are only saved when the user submits the page (they'll lose them if they refresh the page or close it)
+- the items are only saved when the user submits the page (so they'll lose the data if they refresh or close the page)
 - users may find it hard to check what they've entered, for example against a paper form or spreadsheet
 - very long pages can cause performance issues

-Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) for these scenarios.
+Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) to help users add similar information many times.

 ## Choosing a layout